MakersAsylumIndia/minion/README.md

 ![Minion 07](/images/minion_07.png)

 ## IMPORTANT
 Work in progress.
-This was designed for 3mm MDF, but the sheets are actually 2.5mm, so the drawings need some re-work.
+This was designed for 3mm MDF, but the sheets are actually ~2.5mm, so the drawings need some re-work -- DONE.

 ## VIDEO
 https://www.youtube.com/watch?v=GAyvrINvKVk